MoonJiao123/corona-food-app/README.md

 Access our web application by heading over to [https://corona-food.herokuapp.com/landing.html](https://corona-food.herokuapp.com/landing.html).

-More information about the application can be found in "FUO: README.pdf".
+More information about the application can be found in [FUO: README.pdf](https://github.com/MoonJiao123/corona-food-app/blob/master/FUO_%20README.pdf).

 ## Installation